LLMRing

 One registry to find them

-One API to sync them all
+One API to track them all

 And with aliases bind them